sdeweese/jubilant-octo-journey/02-lab-setup.md

  **If you see errors:**
 - Check that `ansible.cfg` exists in current directory
-  - If needed, run with `ANSIBLE_CONFIG=src/ansible.cfg`
+  - If needed, run with `ANSIBLE_CONFIG=ansible.cfg`
-- Check that `src/inventory/hosts.yml` has valid YAML syntax
+- Check that `inventory/hosts.yml` has valid YAML syntax
 - Verify you're in the `~/src/ansible-iosxe-api` directory

 ---